The Chart Of Accounts Is Designed To

 • Focus on Key Metrics: Include accounts for key metrics that are important for managing the business.

-• Avoid Overlapping Accounts: Ensure that each account has a clear and distinct purpose, with no overlap between accounts.
+• Avoid Overlapping Accounts: confirm that each account has a clear and distinct purpose, with no overlap between accounts.

-• Regular Review: Review the chart of accounts regularly to ensure that it is still meeting the company's needs and to identify any unnecessary accounts.
+• Regular Review: Review the chart of accounts regularly to check that it is still meeting the company's needs and to identify any unnecessary accounts.

 5. Regularly Reviewing and Updating the Chart of Accounts